 Neither range boasted any frost protection, although MSpa has addressed this with recent models.
 CosySpa claims their tubs can withstand a harsh Canadian winter.
 Although we haven’t tested this, we wouldn’t like to rely on the limited insulating qualities and foil lid to prevent the water from freezing should temperatures drop significantly.

-MSpa’s maximum water temperature is slightly lower than the 40-degree standard at around 37 degrees, although we don’t really mind a couple of degrees difference; if you enjoy soaking in hot water the CosySpa might be a better choice as it does heat up to 42℃
+MSpa’s maximum water temperature is around the 40-degree mark, if you enjoy soaking in hot water the CosySpa might be a better choice as it does heat up to 42℃

 Winner – CosySpa